acadonis/Project-3-Happening/README.md

 ### Styling

 Styling was achieved primarily though the use of a Bulma template, Lux from Bulmaswatch.
-This was introduced by agreement early on in the project, which meant that members of the group were able to style their components with the confidence that these would not deviate signifcantly from other people's styliny.
+This was introduced by agreement early on in the project, which meant that members of the group were able to style their components with the confidence that these would not deviate significantly from other people's styling.

 At the end of the project minimal tweaks were required to the overall styling to give single visual identity to the app, and this was in a large part due to the use of the template at an early stage.

-As with my second project, we felt that, although there was a signficant amount of information to display, an uncluttered apporach was still best.
-Given the subject matter of events and enjoying yourself, we gave images prominance on the site, as these often grab a user's interest more than text.
+As with my second project, we felt that, although there was a significant amount of information to display, an uncluttered approach was still best.
+Given the subject matter of events and enjoying yourself, we gave images prominence on the site, as these often grab a user's interest more than text.

 Parallex effects were used where we felt it added to the visual appeal of the page, such as on the Index with React-lazy-hero: